Glass

 Printing on real glass

-Real glass is mainly used in construction, for example in shop windows or large-area room dividers.
+Real glass is mainly used in construction, for example for shop windows or large room dividers.
 You can also have real glass printed directly by us.

-In most cases, however, it makes more sense for us to apply printed and cut self adhesive films to the glass.
-These can be resistant for a long period of time.
-Nevertheless, they can be easily changed if necessary.
-Texts, logos, elements in frosted glass look or even pictures and photos can be realized here, without the need of directly printing inks on the glass.
-Learn more here Glass decor
+In most cases, however, it makes more sense to use printed and cut films from us.
+This can be made to last and can also be easily changed if necessary.
+Texts, logos, elements with a frosted glass look or even images and photos can be realized here in the same way as direct printing on glass.
+Find out more about glass decor here

-Synthetic glass, on the other hand, is usually printed directly onto its surface.
-In most cases it is more light weighted and cheaper than real glass.
-Synthetic glass is also easier to process, such as milling into contours, drilling or thermal bending.
+Art glass, on the other hand, is usually printed directly.
+In most cases, it is lighter and cheaper than real glass.
+Art glass is also easier to process, such as milling, drilling or thermally bending into contours.

-Acrylic glass, the most popular synthetic glass in printing
+Acrylic glass, the most popular art glass for printing

-Acrylic glass, also known as Plexiglas or PMMA, is highly transparent and very suitable for printing door signs or backlit illuminated advertising.
-Also interior design has discovered printed Plexiglas for itself, for example for printed tabletops or high-quality art prints as wall decor.
-In addition to crystal-clear transparent acrylic glass, it is also available in a whitish frosted glass look or in bright colors.
+Acrylic glass, also known as Plexiglas or PMMA, is highly transparent and is ideal for printing door signs or backlit illuminated advertising.
+Interior design has also long since discovered printed Plexiglas, for example for printed table tops or high-quality art prints as wall decor.
+In addition to crystal-clear transparent, acrylic glass is also available in a whitish frosted glass look or in colored glass.

 Other crystal clear plastics for printing

-Polycarbonate is very impact resistant and is therefore often printed for theft-proof showcases or safety enclosures for machines.
+Polycarbonate is very impact-resistant and is therefore often printed for theft-proof display cases or safety enclosures for machines.

 There are also other plastics with a crystal-clear or frosted glass look, such as PET or polypropylene PP.

-Many plastic glasses are also available with an anti-reflective surface.
+Many art glasses are also available with an anti-reflective surface.